flamincome/docs/reference/terminal/unstake-lptoken.md

   - `WETH`
   - `WBTC`

-  `AMOUNT`: the amount of LP Tokens to withdraw, the default value is the current balance of LP tokens
+  `AMOUNT` (optional): the amount of LP Tokens to withdraw, the default value is the current balance of LP tokens

 # Example